California’s Prison Education System Is Yielding Impressive Results

 Flash forward three years and in 2017, 34 out of the state’s 35 prisons now offer some form of face-to-face college classes in partnership with state and community colleges.
 So far, 4,500 inmates have enrolled.
 That makes California a national model for prison system educational reform, according to a new report by Corrections to College California, which is part of Renewing Communities, a joint initiative with the Opportunity Institute, a nonprofit that promotes social mobility and equality, and the Stanford Criminal Justice Center.

 Having education available in nearly every institution ensures that inmates can continue learning even if they’re transferred.
-But outside the walls, opportunity for completing those degrees has also expanded.
-Over the last few years, the California State University and state community college systems have created nearly 50 reentry programs for former offenders.
+But outside the walls, opportunities for completing those degrees have also expanded.
+Over the last few years, the California State University and state community college systems have created nearly 50 re-entry programs for former offenders.
 (Several University of California schools, including UCLA and UC Davis have strong offerings too.)
 That’s not quite perfect, amounting to about one-third of the eligible programs, but it’s a start, especially considering most offenders resettle within walking distance of these schools.

 It’s also the sort of effort that these aid groups and agencies would like to see expanded, given that California has an estimated 700,000 people currently incarcerated, and another 8 million or so residents with arrest records.
 Hence the title of the report, which is “Don’t Stop Now.”
 It notes that California hasn’t included any money to continue growing these programs in state’s annual budget.
 That’s one place where legislators are failing because it could be limiting how much, and how quickly more societal progress can be made.